-San Francisco Museum of Modern Art, 151 Third St.
+San Francisco Museum of Modern Art (SFMOMA) (151 Third St.)

-Visit SFMOMA’s Floor 5 to view the exhibition Pop, Minimal, and Figurative Art: The Fisher Collection, including four major light art works currently on view: one by Bruce Nauman, comprised of neon, and three by Dan Flavin, using his signature fluorescent light tubes.
+Visit SFMOMA’s Floor 5 to view the exhibition Pop, Minimal, and Figurative Art: The Fisher Collection, including four major light art works currently on view.

 "monument" for V. Tatlin, by Dan Flavin, is a stepped arrangement of cool white fluorescent light, one of 39 "monuments" to Vladimir Tatlin that he created between 1964 and 1990.
 The Russian artist's ambitious but unrealized project to unite art and technology was of particular interest to Flavin.